China's defunct space lab hurtling toward Earth for re-entry

 Western space experts say they believe China has lost control of the station.
 China’s chief space laboratory designer Zhu Zongpeng has denied Tiangong was out of control, but hasn’t provided specifics on what, if anything, China is doing to guide the craft’s re-entry.

-Based on Tiangong 1’s orbit, it will come to earth somewhere between 42.7 degrees of latitude north and 42.7 degrees south, or roughly somewhere over most of the United States, China, Africa, Southern Europe, Australia and South America.
+Based on Tiangong 1’s orbit, it will come to Earth somewhere between latitudes of 43 degrees north and 43 degrees south, or roughly somewhere over most of the United States, China, Africa, southern Europe, Australia and South America.
 Out of range are Russia, Canada and northern Europe.

 HOW COMMON IS MAN-MADE SPACE DEBRIS?